anshadmohd/airflow-sample-datapipeline/README.md

 ## Usage
 Follow these steps to use and run the data pipeline:

-1. Configure the Script: Open the local_txt_to_db_pipeline.py script in a text editor and make the following configurations:
+1. Configure the Script: Open the local_txt_to_db_pipeline.py script in a text editor and make the following configurations

 * Update the txt_file_path variable with the path to your source text file.
 * Update the csv_file_path variable with the desired path for the generated CSV file.
 * Update the db_url variable with your MySQL database connection details.

-2. Run the Data Pipeline: Start the Airflow webserver by running the following command in your terminal:
+2. Run the Data Pipeline: Start the Airflow webserver by running the following command in your terminal

 ``
 airflow webserver -p 8080